scale-it/algo-builder/docs/guide/signedTransaction.md

 # Multisignature

 Support of `SignedTransaction` objects in `Runtime` enables users to test their multisignatures.
-Again with the help of `algosdk` we can create multisignature address, rekey an existing runtime account to this address and then sign transactions using multisignature accounts. `Runtime` verifies the signature and if it's valid, it process the transaction.
+Again with the help of `algosdk` we can create multisignature address, rekey an existing runtime account to this address and then sign transactions using multisignature accounts. `Runtime` verifies the signature and if it's valid, it executes the transaction.

 ## Example